Horbenkodev/hugo-blog/content/posts/what-is-a-minimum-viable-product-and-how-to-build-an-mvp/index.md

 ---
 title: What Is MVP and How to Develop an MVP App
+draft: false
-publishDate: '2021-11-15T00:00:00Z'
+publishDate: 2021-11-15T00:00:00Z
-authors:
-- vadim-kondratiev
+image: start-up-company-motivation-business-concept_1_.png
+og_image: start-up-company-motivation-business-concept_1_.png
 description: What makes Minimum Viable Product a working option not only for startups but also for businesses?
 See the concept of MVP explained.
-image: start-up-company-motivation-business-concept_1_.png
-og_image: start-up-company-motivation-business-concept_1_.png
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - vadim-kondratiev
 categories:
   - business
+industries: []
 ---
 Even though many new ideas sound brilliant in theory, there are no success guarantees in reality.
 The success of a launch depends on many factors, including... luck.
 However, blaming bad luck for failure is immature.
 The reasons can be slightly more complicated, as <a href="https://www.investopedia.com/articles/personal-finance/040915/how-many-startups-fail-and-why.asp" rel="nofollow">nearly 90%</a> of all startups fail.